How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 Understanding the four main profiles of marketing managers

-You’ll find product marketers create the most value through product storytelling, competitor analysis, and crafting impactful sales collateral.
+What does a product marketing manager do?
+They create the most value through storytelling, competitor analysis, and crafting impactful sales collateral.
+To test their skills, you might ask questions like the following as part of your hiring process.

-A performance marketer focuses on driving the performance of digital marketing campaigns, such as pay-per-click (PPC) advertising and Google Adwords, newsletter sponsorship, or native advertising.
+A performance marketer focuses on driving the performance of digital marketing campaigns, such as pay-per-click (PPC) advertising on platforms like Google Ads, newsletter sponsorship, or native advertising.

-Digital marketers will create the biggest impact by measuring and improving the performance of digital marketing campaigns.
+These kinds of digital marketers create the biggest impact by measuring and improving the performance of digital marketing campaigns.
 They’re typically more analytical, with a good grasp of numbers, Google Analytics, and keyword research.
+So, you’d test them with a skills test that looks something like this.

-Once you’ve got product, brand, and performance marketers on board, then it’s probably a good time to consider roping in a communications person too.
+Once you’ve got product, brand, and performance marketers on board, it’s probably a good time to consider hiring a communications person.
+If you’re not quite ready for a PR or social media manager, hiring a general content marketing manager might be a good fit.

-You’ll find these marketing managers strengthen the business most in the areas of brand positioning, social media and influencer marketing, internal messaging, like promoting a company celebration or news, and public relations management.
+These marketing managers strengthen the business most in the areas of brand positioning, social media and influencer marketing, internal messaging, such as promoting a company celebration or news, and public relations management.

 A brand marketer is a person who creates your brand story and voice.
 They ensure that every brand decision ultimately leads to improved sales by initially creating a comprehensive brand marketing strategy.
 Their role also ties in many areas of marketing, such as content, social, design, and research.